Mitigating Off-Policy Bias in Actor-Critic Methods with One-Step Q-learning: A Novel Correction Approach: Experiments

 \subsection{Comparative Evaluation}

-Evaluation results for the DDPG \citep{ddpg}, SAC \citep{sac} and TD3 \citep{td3} algorithms are reported in Figure \ref{fig:eval_results_ddpg}, \ref{fig:eval_results_sac}, and \ref{fig:eval_results_td3}, respectively.
-As learning curves are intertwined and hard to follow for some of the environments, we also report the average of the last ten evaluation returns, i.e., where the algorithms converge, in Table \ref{table:eval}.
-Note that for some of the tasks, the baseline actor-critic algorithms have worse performance than reported in the original articles.
-This is due to the stochasticity of the simulators and used random seeds.
+Evaluation results under the DDPG, SAC, and TD3 algorithms are reported in Figures~\ref{fig:eval_results_ddpg},~\ref{fig:eval_results_sac}, and~\ref{fig:eval_results_td3}, respectively.
+As learning curves are intertwined and hard to follow for some of the environments, we also report the average of the last ten evaluation returns, i.e., where the algorithms converge, in Tables~\ref{table:split_1} and~\ref{table:split_2}.
+Note that for some of the tasks, the baselines have worse performance than reported in the original articles.
+This is due to the stochasticity of the simulators and the used random seeds.
 Nevertheless, the performance difference between competing methods would be consistent if we used different sets of random seeds, regardless of where the baselines converge.
-Therefore, our comparative evaluations are fair per the standard deep RL benchmarking \citep{deep_rl_that_matters}.

-We observe that both variants of AC-Off-POC significantly improve the performance of the baseline methods and either match or outperform the competing off-policy correction techniques in all of the domains and baselines tested.
-This shows that our off-policy correction method is scalable to many off-policy actor-critic algorithms, as previously discussed.
-The performance improvement obtained by AC-Off-POC is mainly more observable when the baselines are stuck at the local optima in challenging tasks, e.g., Ant, BipedalWalker, Humanoid, and Swimmer \citep{deep_rl_that_matters}.
-The adversity of these environments usually comes from the dimensionality, e.g., large state-action spaces or state-action intervals, or internal simulation dynamics \citep{deep_rl_that_matters}.
-Thus, the fatal effects of off-policy samples are further amplified in these tasks, and the resulting improvement offered by an effective off-policy correction technique becomes more prominent.